Jagc68/notion-media/leer-skill-updated.md

 ## Stap 1 — Concept uitleggen

-Geef een heldere uitleg in het Nederlands met deze secties (gebruik exact deze emoji-headers):
+Geef een heldere uitleg **in het Engels** met deze secties (gebruik exact deze emoji-headers):

-**🎯 Wat is het?** — Één of twee zinnen, concreet voor een junior developer.
+**🎯 What is it?** — One or two sentences, concrete for a junior developer.

-**💡 Waarom is het belangrijk?** — Context voor een Java developer, gekoppeld aan echte situaties.
-Waarom leer je dit nu, wat bouw je er later mee?
+**💡 Why does it matter?** — Context for a Java developer, linked to real situations.
+Why learn this now, what will you build with it later?

-**🔑 Kernconcepten** — Maximaal 5 kernbegrippen met korte uitleg.
-Java-codevoorbeelden waar zinvol.
+**🔑 Key concepts** — Max 5 key terms with short explanation.
+Java code examples where useful.

-**💻 Praktisch voorbeeld** — Concreet, werkend Java-voorbeeld met commentaarregels.
+**💻 Practical example** — Concrete, working Java example with comment lines.

-**⚠️ Veelgemaakte fouten** — 2-3 valkuilen: "beginners verwarren X met Y omdat...".
+**⚠️ Common mistakes** — 2-3 pitfalls: "beginners confuse X with Y because...".

-**🔗 Verbanden** — Koppel aan het leerpad: CLI, GitHub, Java, OOP, Maven, SpringBoot, SQL, HTTP, Testing, Docker, CI/CD, Algorithms.
+**🔗 Connections** — Link to the learning path: CLI, GitHub, Java, OOP, Maven, SpringBoot, SQL, HTTP, Testing, Docker, CI/CD, Algorithms.

-**📚 Wat volgt?** — 2-3 logische vervolgonderwerpen.
+**📚 What's next?** — 2-3 logical follow-up topics.

-Streef naar 400–600 woorden.
+Aim for 400–600 words.

 ---